roadkell/puny-switcher/README.en.md

 ## Highlights ##

+- Correcting layout of a single word / line up to cursor / current selection
 - Stateless layout switching: separate hotkey for each layout
-- Correcting layout of a single word / line up to cursor / current selection
 - Clipboard content is preserved
 - No keylogging
 - No keyboard manipulation
 - No modifier watching
 - No key remapping
-- Has alternative function implementations for non-GNOME / non-systemd environments
+- Has alternative function implementations for non-GNOME and non-systemd environments

 ## Installation ##